Counting quadrant walks via Tutte's invariant method: Extensions and obstructions: uniform algebraicity proofs

 \subsection{Invariants}

-\begin{Definition} A quadrant model admits \emm invariants, if there exist rational functions $I(x) \in \qs(x,t)$ and $J(y)\in \qs(y,t)$, not both in $\qs(t)$, such that $I(x)=J(y)$ as soon as the kernel $K(x,y)$ vanishes.
-Equivalently, the numerator of $I(x)-J(y)$, written as an irreducible fraction, contains a factor $K(x,y)$.
+To begin with, let us observe that for all models $\cS$ that we consider, the associated kernel $K(x,y)$ is irreducible in $\qs(t)[x,y]$.
+This could be (tediously) checked case by case, but has been proved more generally in~\cite[Lem.~2.3.2]{FIM-99}. \begin{Definition} Given a quadrant model $\cS$, and the associated kernel $K(x,y)$, we define an equivalence relation on elements of $\qs(x,y,t)$ as follows:

+for $N(x,y)$ and $D(x,y)$ in $\qs(t)[x,y]$ such that $D(x,y)$ is not divisible by $K(x,y)$ in $\qs(t)[x,y]$. \end{Definition} We have the following simple property. \begin{Lemma} Let $A(x,y)$ and $B(x,y)$ be two elements of $\qs(x,y,t)$ that do not have a factor $K(x,y)$ in their denominator (once written in an irreducible form).
+Then the following conditions are equivalent: \begin{itemize} \item $A(x,y)$ and $B(x,y)$ are equivalent, \item $A(x,Y_0)=B(x,Y_0)$, \item $A(x,Y_1)=B(x,Y_1)$. \end{itemize} \end{Lemma} \begin{proof} The first point implies the second (or the third) by setting $y=Y_i$ in the definition of equivalence.
+The second (or third) point implies the first by writing $A(x,y)-B(x,y)$ in irreducible form, and using the fact that $K(x,y)$ is irreducible. \end{proof} \begin{Definition} A quadrant model admits \emm invariants, if there exist rational functions $I(x) \in \qs(x,t)$ and $J(y)\in \qs(y,t)$, not both in $\qs(t)$, such that $I(x)\equiv J(y)$.
 The functions $I(x)$ and $J(y)$ are said to be an $x$-invariant and a $y$-invariant for the model, respectively. \end{Definition} Our definition is more restrictive than that of Tutte~\cite{tutte-chromatic-revisited}, who was simply requiring $I(x)$ and $J(y)$ to be series in $t$ with rational coefficients in $x$ (or $y$).

-The existence of (rational) invariants is equivalent to the following (apparently weaker) condition, which is the one we met in Section \ref{sec:gessel} (see~\eqref{inv-J-G}). \begin{Lemma} Assume that there exists a rational function $J(y) \in \qs(t,y) \setminus \qs(t)$ such that $J(Y_0) = J(Y_1)$ when $Y_0$ and $Y_1$ are the roots of the kernel $K(x,y)$, solved for $y$.
+The existence of (rational) invariants is equivalent to the following (apparently weaker) condition, which is the one we met in Section~\ref{sec:gessel} (see~\eqref{inv-J-G}). \begin{Lemma} Assume that there exists a rational function $J(y) \in \qs(t,y) \setminus \qs(t)$ such that $J(Y_0) = J(Y_1)$ when $Y_0$ and $Y_1$ are the roots of the kernel $K(x,y)$, solved for $y$.
 Then $I(x):=J(Y_0)=J(Y_1)$ is a rational function of $x$, and $(I(x),J(y))$ forms a pair of invariants. \end{Lemma} \begin{proof} We have $I(x)= (J(Y_0)+J(Y_1))/2$, hence $I(x)$ is a rational function of $x$ and $t$ as any symmetric function of the roots $Y_0$ and $Y_1$.
-The property $I(x)=J(Y_i)$ tells us that $I(x)$ equals $J(y)$ as soon as $K(x,y)=0$. which is the condition of Definition~\ref{def:rat-inv}. \end{proof} {\bf Example.} In Gessel's case, $J(y)$ was given by~\eqref{inv-J-G}, and we find
+The property $I(x)=J(Y_i)$ then allows us to conclude that $I(x)\equiv J(y)$, using Lemma~\ref{lem:equiv-equiv}. \end{proof} {\bf Example.} In Gessel's case, $J(y)$ was given by~\eqref{inv-J-G}, and we find

 We can also check that $K(x,y)$ divides $I(x)-J(y)$.
 Indeed,